 When considering a sailing holiday in Turkey, the first stops that immediately come to mind are undoubtedly Bodrum, Marmaris, Fethiye, and Gocek.
 Bodrum sailing routes starting in and around Bodrum will take you on a journey through ancient history and beautiful landscapes.
 Marmaris sailing routes through Marmaris will indulge you in dramatic nature and landscapes that will provide the best escape from city life.

-There are a myriad of different possible destinations and routes, and here we will share with you some of our favorite sailing routes in Turkey:
+There is a myriad of different possible destinations and routes, and here we will share with you some of our favorite sailing routes in Turkey:

 - Bodrum-Hisaronu Korfezi-Bodrum